But what’s frustrating is that it doesn’t say what went wrong—plus, my local site has no build issues.

 gem 'github-pages', '104', group: :jekyll_plugins

-Update your gems and then build your site:
+Then build your site:

-$ bundle update $ bundle exec jekyll build --safe
+bundle exec jekyll build --safe

 Now when I push my latest commit to my repository, my site builds successfully: